Things can change quickly in the cooking world. This can be a bad thing for the cooks but it's great for the people who give them gifts!

 This Ultimate Modernist Cooking Kit has everything you need to begin mastering modernist cooking including all the main techniques.
 Includes 34 ingredients and tools to get you on your way to becoming a modernist cook including my 250 page Getting Started book.

-More than anything else, the recent availability of low cost, high quality, immersion circulators has brought sous vide into the mainstream.
-Running around $200, these new circulators give the sous vide enthusiast a high quality water bath without needing to make a large financial commitment.
+Sous vide is becoming more and more popular and the lower cost of high quality machines makes it more accessible than ever for the home cook.
+Running under $200, these new circulators give the sous vide enthusiast a high quality water bath without needing to make a large financial commitment.

 The final step in most sous vide recipes is to "finish" off the surface of the protein.
 This might include making chicken or fish skin crispy or creating the Maillard reaction on a piece of meat to get that dark, crunchy, flavorful crust.
 This usually entails searing, and there are numerous ways to perform this function.
 Perhaps the most "exciting" way to do this is by using a torch.